Welcome to Saint Michael Parish!

 We’re very glad you’ve decided to make Saint Michael Parish your spiritual home.
 We’ve tried to make this page a one-stop shopping resource to help you get acquainted with your community and rapidly get plugged in to parish life.
 Check out Fr.
 Jim’s short welcome video, then scroll down and get started!

 The first thing you should do is to join us for Mass every Sunday at either our downtown or Westside locations!
 Directions and Mass times can be found here.
+Please note that our downtown church is undergoing an extensive renovation and our primary Mass location through September 2018 is the Westside Chapel.

 Registration.
 Our hope is that you’ll cement your relationship with us by registering in the parish.
 You can do that by filling out a registration form at the link below or stopping by the parish office any time during business hours (Mon-Fri, 9-5 or Sundays, 8:30-4).
 Or, you can simply download and print a registration form, then either mail it to us or drop it off the next time you come for Mass.